kdabir/awesome-groovy/README.md

 Awesome Groovy
 ==============

 Curated list of awesome groovy libraries, frameworks and resources.
 Inspired by many other awesome-* repositories.
+This awesome collection is also available on [Groovy.ZEEF.com](https://groovy.zeef.com/kunal.dabir).

 - [Awesome Groovy](#awesome-groovy)